flutterwtf/mcp_flutter/MCP_RPC_DESCRIPTION.md

   **Usage**:

   - Uses only short description of the error.
 Should filter duplicate errors, to avoid flooding Agent context window with the same errors.
   - Uses Error Monitor to capture Dart VM errors.
 Meaning: first, start mcp server, forwarding server, start app, open devtools and extension, and then reload app, to capture errors.
-All errors will be captured in the DevTools Extension (mcp_bridge).
+All errors will be captured in the DevTools Extension (mcp_toolkit).

   **Tested on**:
   ✅ macOS, ✅ iOS